PrototypeZ/SaveState/README.md

 + Q: Does SaveState support Instant Run?

-  A: Yes，it's based on Transform API, so no problem。
+  A: Yes，it's based on Transform API, so no problem.

 + Q: Do I need to add any Proguard rules for release?